Isaac-DeFrain/presentations/Nomadic_scientific_seminar_5-25-2021/bootstrapping_spec.md

 - `n_blacklist` - set of blacklisted peers
 - `n_messages` - set of messages
-- `serving_headers` - headers which have been requested by bottstrapping nodes
+- `serving_headers` - headers which have been requested by bootstrapping nodes
 - `serving_ops` - operations which have been requested by bootstrapping nodes

 #### History

 Each good node keeps a collection of each type of data sent and received:

-- `sent_branch` - set of peers to whom they have sent a `Current_branch` message
+- `sent_branch` - set of (level, block hash) pairs sent to each peer who has requested a `Current_branch`
 - `sent_headers` - set of headers sent to each peer who has requested a `Block_header`
 - `sent_ops` - set of operations sent to each peer who has requested an `Operation`
 - `recv_get_branch` - set of peers who have requested the current branch
-- `recv_get_headers` - set of block hashes each peer has requested the corresponding header for
+- `recv_get_headers` - set of (level, block hash) pairs each peer has requested the corresponding header for
-- `recv_get_ops` - set of operation hashes each peer has requested the corresponding operation for
+- `recv_get_ops` - set of (block hash, operation hash) pairs each peer has requested the corresponding operation for

+## Phases

-### Searching for major branch
+### Searching for a major branch

 The bootstrapping node has sufficiently many connections

 - Doing:
-  - high priority: requesting current branches from all peers
+  - requesting current branches from all peers
-  - low prioity: requesting block headers of received block hashes
+  - requesting block headers of received block hashes
-  - attempting to find a header that a majority of peers have in their chain
+  - attempting to find a header that a majority of peers claim to have in their chain

 - Not doing:
   - not requesting operations